+27 21 852 4719 [email protected] Mon-Fri 8:00-17:30 (SAST)

 This high-performance enclosure supports Single Mode and Multimode fibers, providing versatility for various applications.
 With a compact design suitable for indoor use, this installation-ready box ensures quick deployment and efficient organization.
 Elevate your network connectivity with our Fiber Optic Wall Mount Box featuring LC Couplers.
 The front panel is provided with additional holes to fix the adapter with screws.
 It also allows the mixing of optical and electrical resources inside industrial panels.

-• 384-core fiber optic cable junction box
+• Telecom-grade fiber optic terminal box

-384-core fiber optic cable junction box
+Telecom-grade fiber optic terminal box

 • After the fiber optic cable enters the home it passes through the telecom box